 - 6 oz semi-sweet chocolate (170 grams) finely chopped

 - ⅔ cup heavy cream (120 ml) 33-35% MF

 For the Waterbath

 - Preheat the oven to 325F (170C) degrees.

 - Wrap the outside a 9-inch (23 cm) springform pan.
 I recommend wrapping with an oven bag first.
 Then wrap the outside at least 4 times with aluminum foil so that the bottom and sides are covered, and all the seams are covered at least once.

 - Add the Oreo cookies (wafers and filling) to a food processor and process until fine crumbs.
 (Or place in a ziploc bag and crush with a rolling pan).

 - Mix together the crushed cookies and melted butter.
 You can either do a few pulses in the food processor or mix together in a bowl with a fork.

 - Press the mixture into the bottom of the springform pan, creating a slight lip around the edges.

 - Bake for 10 minutes in the preheated oven.
-Remove from the oven to cool, but keep the oven turned on).
+Remove from the oven.
+Keep the oven turned on the pan wrapped.